Make a claim now

 Claims for Pharmaceutical negligence include instances whereby the Pharmacy have failed to provide appropriate care.
-Such failings usually include, dispensing the incorrect medication, dispensing the incorrect dose of medication &/or dispensing out of date medication.
+Such failings usually, dispensing the incorrect medication, dispensing the incorrect dose of medication and/or dispensing out of date medication.

-As a result of these errors, patients may suffer an adverse reaction to the medication taken ranging from side effects for a number of days or weeks to severe reactions resulting in life changing effects or even death.
+As a result of these errors, patients may suffer an adverse reaction to the medication.
+These side effects may last for a number of days, weeks or in some circumstances have life changing effects or result in death.

 In the unfortunate event that you have suffered as a result of a Pharmacy error, you should:

 How do I make a claim?